AlexLombry/AssMatTaxes/README.md

 # Tax Deduction Finder

-This Python application processes PDF files to find and sum up tax deduction amounts using OCR (Optical Character Recognition).
+A web application that processes PDF files to find and sum up tax deduction amounts using OCR (Optical Character Recognition).
 It looks for amounts near the text "Mont" in your PDF files.

+## Features

+- Modern web interface with drag-and-drop file upload
+- Real-time PDF processing
+- Detailed results showing amounts by page
+- Support for French number formats
+- Automatic file cleanup after processing

 ## Requirements